beefyfinance/beefy-contracts/tutorials/deploy-pancakeswap-vault.md

    - `outputToLp1Route` is the path from the reward token to the second token in the LP.

 7. Update the `contractNames` with the appropriate vault and strategy names.
 8. In this tutorial we will be forking BSC, this creates a local version of BSC that we can deploy, and interact with.
-To fork the BSC chain you will need to use an archival node.
+To fork the BSC chain you will need to use an archival node (Ankr public RPCs provide these).

 9. Run `npx hardhat node --fork bsc` to create a fork.
 A message similar to the following shall appear in the terminal.